NguyenAndrew/Pemgn-is-Passport-Express-Microsoft-Graph-Node/README.md

 # Pemgn is Passport Express Microsoft Graph Node

+This project shows how to use Microsoft Graph API with Node (Express + Passport.js)

 WIP - Work in Progress.
 It works, but still need further clean up for readability and reusability.
+I recommend going through the entire tutorial in the attribution link below.

 ## Instructions